 - The injury requires a significant amount of force if person is younger than 30 years of age.

-- Chronic tear
+Chronic rotator cuff tear

 - Found among people in occupations or sports requiring excessive overhead activity (examples, painters, baseball pitchers)